 Use the Embedding API

 To modify the basic embed code that you copied from the share dialog, or to create custom embedded applications, use the Tableau Embedding API.
-You can use the API to control toolbar options, apply filters, trigger actions for events, enable embedded web authoring, and more.
+You can use the API to enable single sign-on (SSO) for embedded content and customize and control user access to data with Tableau connected apps, control toolbar options, apply filters, trigger actions for events, enable embedded web authoring, and more.